Huangpu, Guangzhou: Economy

 Huangpu district is one of the developing industrial districts in Guangzhou.
 According to a 2020 study by Deloitte, the district is already especially competitive in the industries of automobiles, electronics, energy, high-end chemicals, food and beverage, and electrical machinery.
 Emerging industries in the district include ICT, intelligent equipment, biomedicine, new energy, new materials, and services.

 Huangpu district is at the heart of the Greater Bay Area (GBA) and is home to a large development area, which is considered one of China's most important economic centres.
 It is producing a regional GDP of US$49.3 billion and the district received a fixed asset investment of US$19.68 billion in 2019.
 The development district contributes 43% to Guangzhou's industrial output value and 70% of its high-tech product output value.

 Huangpu district is an important area for international trade and investment.
 In 2019, the district recorded the highest volumes in exports and imports among the districts of Guangzhou, with an export volume of US$24.766 billion and an import volume of US$19.878 billion.
 Foreign investment in actual use for Huangpu district was US$2.28 billion the same year, prompting it to rank first among all development districts within China.
-The actual utilization of foreign investment reached in2021 $2.57 billion while the district's foreign trade value exceeded 326 billion yuan.
+The actual utilization of foreign investment reached in 2021 $2.57 billion while the district's foreign trade value exceeded 326 billion yuan.

-Moreover, Huangpu is home to the Guangzhou IP Court, offering reliable and effective intellectual property (IP) right protection to every company and institution invested.
-It also provides newcomers and those looking for expansion with a fast approval and application process.
-Founding and registering a new company or branch is possible within one day.
-The rapid procedure is also referred to as Huangpu Speed.
+Huangpu is home to the Guangzhou IP Court, which handles intellectual property (IP) right protection for companies and institutions.
+The application and approval process allows for founding and registering a new company or branch within one day, a process sometimes described as fast.